ESMValGroup/ESMValTool_Tutorial/index.md

 ensemble.

+This tutorial is structured such that the main body of the tutorial, up to the episode 7, can be done in one sitting.
+From there, there are several mini-tutorials which each covers one aspect of working with ESMValTool.
+These mini-tutorials can be appended to the main tutorial or worked through independently.

 > ## What will you learn in this course
 >
 >   - What is ESMValTool
 >
 >   - How to install ESMValTool
->
+>   - How to configure ESMValTool for your local system
 >   - How to run ESMValTool
+>   - How to work with ESMValTool's suite of preprocessors
+>   - How to debug your recipes
+>   - How to access and deploy recipes from the ESMValTools gallery (Advanced)
+>   - How to develop your own diagnostics and recipes (Advanced)
+>   - How to contribute your recipes and diagnostics back into ESMValTool (Advanced)
+>   - How to include new observational datasets (Advanced)
 >
->   - How to develop your own diagnostics and recipes
->
->   - How to contribute your recipes and diagnostics back into ESMValTool
->
 {: .checklist}

 > ## Prerequisites
 >
-> - Basic understanding of git (optional - but useful)
+> - Basic understanding of git (optional)
 >
 > - Basic understanding of your preferred command line interface (ie a bash terminal)
 >
 > - Access to CMIP data
 >
->  - Access to a suitable computing system (eg Jasmin)
+> - Access to a suitable computing system (eg Jasmin, DLR machine)
 >
-> - Github account (optional, but useful!)
+> - Github account (optional)
 {: .prereq}

 > ## Main things you need to know before starting this course